 Useful Tips For Egypt

 - Keep an eye on your relevant government advisories on visiting Egypt.
-I had concerns about safety as a single female so chose to go with a travel company.
+I had concerns about safety as a single female, so I chose to go with a travel company.
 I spoke in detail with my agent prior to booking and kept in touch with my family with a daily short update via email where possible.
 I felt entirely safe while there and didn’t find myself hassled any more than the men in the group.

 - You can change money at the airport and there are plenty of ATMs and Bureau de Change offices in Cairo.
 At the airport, prior to immigration, you’ll need to purchase an Egyptian visa for $25 USD.

 - The essentials are sunscreen, tissues, insect repellent, Imodium, electrolytes, hand sanitizer, a hat, and a scarf.
-Make sure you always have change for toilets and some tissues.
+Make sure you always have change for the toilets and some tissues.

 - Learn some phrases, particularly hello, thank you and no thank you.

-- Don’t drink unbottled water unless you really can’t help it or you might find yourself still in Egypt, with a tummy bug, before you’ve seen the other half of the world.
+- Don’t drink unbottled water unless you really can’t help it, or you might find yourself still in Egypt with a tummy bug before you’ve seen the other half of the world.

 Do you want to share your own travel tips by guest writing for We Are Travel Girls?
 Please visit our Contribute page for guidelines and to submit your article.